Iowa class b felony

 A Class A Misdemeanor , also known as a “Misdemeanor Class A,” is considered the most serious type of misdemeanor in most jurisdictions.
 Therefore the punishment for a Class A Misdemeanor is typically close to the maximum of one year in jail .
 Crimes that require a longer sentence will be classified as felonies.

-You might be interested: Outback steakhouse in davenport iowa
+You might be interested: University of iowa aviation

 Do first time felony offenders go to jail?